AceCentre/pasco/docs/advanced/tree-file-details.md

 # Tree / Language file details

-There are two formats that pasco reads langauge trees in.
+There are three formats that pasco reads langauge trees in.

 1. **Mindnode - Markdown format.**